 We then turned to deploying these CQDs in the active layer in IR photodetectors.
-To create highconductive CQD solids, we developed an in-solution ligand exchange process to remove the bulky, insulating aliphatic ligands for short halide ligands.
-This process was based on those developed for II-VI and other III-V CQD [18, 19] and is described in Figures 3a and S13.
-The synthesized InSb CQD were dispersed in hexane and added to a dimethylformamide (DMF) solution that contained the halide ligands.
-We found that that the DMF solution with just the metal halide ligands (InX3) resulted in non-dispersible CQD solids.
-Using X-ray photoelectron spectroscopy (XPS) we found that the surface of the with metal halide CQD is In rich and therefore forming aggregates due to abundant non-coordinated metal on CQD surface.
+To create high-conductive CQD solids, we developed an in-solution ligand exchange process to remove the bulky, insulating aliphatic ligands for short halide ligands.
+This process was based on those developed for II-VI and other III-V CQD^[18,19] and is described in Figure 3a and Figure S13 in the Supporting Information.
+The synthesized InSb CQD was dispersed in hexane and added to a dimethylformamide (DMF) solution that contained the halide ligands.
+We found that the DMF solution with just the metal halide ligands (InX3) resulted in nondispersible CQD solids.
+Using Xray photoelectron spectroscopy (XPS) we found that the surface of the with metal halide CQD is In rich and therefore forming aggregates due to abundant noncoordinated metal on CQD surface.